ADMISSION REQUIREMENTS FOR A DOUBLE DEGREE IN

 University of Heidelberg / University of Salamanca

-Below are the requirements that students must meet and the documentation they must submit to obtain the double degree of MASTER IN SPECIALIZED TRANSLATION AND CULTURAL MEDIATION (MATEM) organized by the Universities of Salamanca and Heidelberg.
-The requirements are the same as for accessing the Master in Translation and Intercultural Mediation (USAL), except for the minimum requirement of the average grade described in point 1.1, the minimum knowledge of the C language described in point 1.2, and of the additional documentation described in points 2.4 and 2.5.
+Below are the requirements that students must meet and the documentation they must submit in order to obtain the double degree of MASTER IN SPECIALIZED TRANSLATION AND CULTURAL MEDIATION (MATEM) organized by the Universities of Salamanca and Heidelberg.
+The requirements are the same as those for accessing the Master in Translation and Intercultural Mediation (USAL), except for the average grade minimum requirement described in point 1.1, the minimum knowledge of language C described in point 1.2, and the additional documentation described in points 2.4 and 2.5.

 1.1.
-A minimum of 3 years of prior study in Germany or abroad with a minimum average mark of 7.5 (2.3 German system, ECTS note “very good”) in Translation or related disciplines (especially degrees in Linguistics, Literature, Philology or Cultural Studies).
+A minimum of 3 years of prior study in Germany or abroad with a minimum average grade of 7.5 (2.3 German system, ECTS “very good” grade) in Translation or related disciplines (especially degrees in Linguistics, Literature, Philology or Cultural Studies).